shusilshapkota/Challenge2022/README.md

-# Shopify Summer 2021 Challenge
+# Shopify Winter 2022 Challenge

-This app is created as a solution to the Shopify's Developer Intern Challenge for the year of 2021.
-The app is hosted using [pythonanywhere.com](https://www.pythonanywhere.com/) and can be accessed using [shusilshapkota.pythonanywhere.com](http://shusilshapkota.pythonanywhere.com/)
+This app is created as a solution to the Shopify's Developer Intern Challenge for the year of 2022.
+The app is hosted using [pythonanywhere.com](https://www.pythonanywhere.com/) and can be accessed using [shusil.pythonanywhere.com](http://shusil.pythonanywhere.com/)

 ## Image-Repo